Deep Dive

 2. Technology & Architecture

-- EigenCompute: An off-chain execution engine for running arbitrary code in familiar cloud containers.
+- EigenCompute: An off-chain execution environment for running containers.

 Conclusion